Workshops

 The workshop will use a series of educational Erica Synths DIY modules designed to get people interested in electronic engineering, music technology and electroacoustic music.

-A versatile DIY prototyping workstation has been developed in collaboration with Columbia University.
-It will be used to allow each participant to build their own synthesiser module, and at the end of the workshop all the workstations can be combined into a single synthesiser and the participants can give an experimental improvised performance.
+In the workshop educational DIY kits from the mki x es.EDU series will be used to allow each participant to build their own synthesiser module, and at the end of the workshop all the workstations can be combined into a single synthesiser.
+All the participants will give an experimental improvised performance.

 Ģirts Ozoliņš founded Erica Synths, a Riga-based company that has become one of the world’s largest and most admired manufacturers of electronic music equipment and modular synthesizers, supplying hardware to Depeche Mode, The Chemical Brothers and other stars.
 The Erica Synths team is made up of visionaries, engineers and musicians.
 They have worked hard to create Eurorack modules and desktop hardware that transform the workflow, whether for production in the studio, live performance on stage or educational purposes in the classroom.
 They strive to offer the highest possible quality in the way the tools look, sound and perform.
 All instruments are designed and manufactured in Latvia.